jfhovinne/scrissh/README.md

 scrissh
 =======

-A tool written in PHP to execute remote commands in batch with SSH.
+A tool written in PHP to execute local and remote commands in batch with SSH using YAML configuration files.

-This project started as an alternative to [Python Fabric](http://docs.fabfile.org/) and evolved as a lightweight PHP script that allows the execution of multiple commands on remote shells using SSH2 and YAML configuration files.
+This project started as an alternative to [Python Fabric](http://docs.fabfile.org/) and evolved as a lightweight PHP script that allows the execution of multiple commands on local and remote shells using SSH2 and YAML configuration files.

 Requirements
 ------------